Wide-Area Crowd Counting: Multi-View Fusion Networks for Counting in Large Scenes: Experiment Results

 \subsubsection{PETS2009}

-The scene-level counting results on PETS2009 are shown in column ``Scene'' of Table \ref{table:PETS2009_results}.
-On PETS2009, our proposed multi-view fusion models achieves better results than the two comparison methods.
-Detection+ReID performs worst on this dataset because the people are close together in a crowd, and occlusion causes severe misdetection.
+The scene-level counting results on PETS2009 are shown in Table \ref{tab:scene_count} (top row) and Table \ref{table:PETS2009_results} (``Scene'' column).
+On PETS2009, our proposed multi-view fusion models (use FCN-7 as backbone) achieve better results than the two comparison methods.
+Detection+ReID (Circle2020) performs worst on this dataset because the people are close together in a crowd, and occlusion causes severe misdetection.
 Among our three multi-view fusion models, na\"ive early fusion performs worse, which suggests that the scale variations in multi-view images limits the performance.
 Furthermore, MVMS performs much better than other models, which shows the multi-scale framework with scale selection strategies can improve the feature-level fusion to achieve better performance.

 The performance of using one camera for the scene-level counting task is not as good as using multi-cameras.
 In particular, using Dmap with cameras 1 or 2 performs poorly due to the limited field-of-view.
-Dmap using camera 3 achieves slightly better performance than using multi-cameras (Dmap weighted) because most people can already be seen in camera 3.
+Dmap using camera 3 achieves slightly better performance than using multi-cameras (Dmap weighted, CSR-net backnoned) because most people can already be seen in camera 3.
 This also suggests that ``Dmap weighted'' cannot fuse the multi-view information well.
-Nonetheless, our fusion methods all outperform the Dmap weighted, demonstrating the efficacy of the projection and fusion stages.
-Finally, using multiple cameras to count with ``Detection+ReID'' improves the performance over single cameras, but still has higher error than our fusion methods.
+Nonetheless, our fusion methods all outperform the Dmap weighted, demonstrating the efficacy of the projection and fusion stages. \zqq{The feature concatenation method outputs a scene-level count, and does not consider the geometry relationship of the camera views, thus achieving worse results than the proposed methods.
+The Stitching method, which only considers the distance between objects and cameras but neglects the occlusions in the camera views, also performs worse than our methods.} Finally, using multiple cameras to count with ``Detection+ReID'' improves the performance over single cameras, but still has higher error than our fusion methods.